 Deploy your application with Epinio

 Epinio uses Paketo buildpacks to create a container image for your application.
-This image is then used to create a container with your application, which will run on your local Kubernetes cluster.
-You can find additional information about the push process explained here.
+Then Epinio uses the image to create a container with your application container image, which runs on your Kubernetes cluster.
+You can find more information about this in the detailed push process documentation.

-The whole process is handled by Epinio, which enables you to concentrate on your application rather than knowing how you'll be able to deploy it.
+Epinio handles the whole process, which enables you to concentrate on your application rather than its deployment details.

 # Example code: https://github.com/epinio/example-12factor